About neutral mesons and particle oscillations in the light of field-theoretical prescriptions of Weinberg

 All the listed conclusions about the family of neutral $K$-mesons should, in our view, also be extended to the sets of neutral $D$-, $B$- and $B_{s}$-mesons.
 In particular, each of these sets consists of two elements, namely, $D^{0}_{1}$ and $D^{0}_{2}$, $B^{0}_{H}$ and $B^{0}_{L}$, $B^{0}_{sH}$ and $B^{0}_{sL}$, and the states $D^{0}$ and $\bar{D}^{0}$, $B^{0}$ and $\bar{B}^{0}$, $B^{0}_{s}$ and $\bar{B}^{0}_{s}$ do not exist.

-The outlined concept of neutral mesons, precisely following the Weinberg's prescriptions on the transition from the initial gauge fields to the observed particles, is simple, elegant and consistent both in the theoretical and experimental aspects.
+The outlined concept of neutral mesons, precisely following the Weinberg's prescriptions on the transition from the initial gauge fields to the observed particles, is simple and consistent both in the theoretical and experimental aspects.
 None of its parts can serve as an analogy or basis for the hypothesis of neutrino oscillations.
 The radical difference between the judgements on the family of neutral $K$-mesons and the present day dominanting judgements on the family of neutrinos start with the origin of nondiagonal mass terms in the Lagrangian of the initial fields and are strengthened by the total number of entities.
 Namely, such terms in the Lagrangian of neutral meson fields with isospin 1/2 are necessitated, as it was indicated above, by weak interactions, and the number of the initial and final meson fields remains the same.
-At the same time, the nondiagonal mass terms in the Lagrangian of the known neutrino fields are only arbitrarily introduced (see, e.g., \cite{8}) to justify adding new entities, the massive neutrinos $\nu_{j}$, $j=1,2,3$, as "true particles", to justify declaring the known neutrinos $\nu_{\alpha}$, $\alpha = e, \mu, \tau$, as "particle mixtures" and to realize the oscillation scenario a la Pais and Piccioni.
+At the same time, the nondiagonal mass terms in the Lagrangian of the known neutrino fields are only arbitrarily introduced (see, e.g., \cite{10}) to justify adding new entities, the massive neutrinos $\nu_{j}$, $j=1,2,3$, as "true particles", to justify declaring the known neutrinos $\nu_{\alpha}$, $\alpha = e, \mu, \tau$, as "particle mixtures" and to realize the oscillation scenario a la Pais and Piccioni.
 It is worth noting that the "true particles" $\nu_{j}$ do not directly participate in any production, scattering or absorption processes.

 The redundancy of neutrino family inevitably leads to logical contradictions and uncertainties.
-Attempts to avoid some of the contradictions in the description of neutrino oscillations through the revision of quantum mechanics can be found, e.g., in the works \cite{9} and \cite{10}.
+Attempts to avoid some of the contradictions in the description of neutrino oscillations can be found, e.g., in the works \cite{11} and \cite{12}.